 F-4 overseas Korean:

-If you qualify as an overseas Korean (ethnic Korean ancestry), F-4 provides a long-term residence and work right without investment.
+If you qualify as an overseas Korean (ethnic Korean ancestry), provides a long-term residence and work right without investment.
 This is by far the most accessible path for eligible ethnic Koreans of any age.

-Banking: Opening a Korean bank account requires an ARC (Alien Registration Card).
-F-2 holders can open accounts at most major Korean banks.
+Banking: Opening a Korean bank account requires an ARC (Alien Registration Card). holders can open accounts at most major Korean banks.

 Taxes: Korea has tax treaties with many countries.
 Foreign pension income received in Korea is generally taxable in Korea.
 Consult a Korean tax specialist about your specific treaty situation — particularly relevant for US retirees (the Korea-US tax treaty has specific pension provisions).